sthagen/python-flare-floss/doc/usage.md

 ### Extract obfuscated strings (default mode)

-The default mode for FLOSS is to extract obfuscated strings with minimum length four from an executable file and print the formatted results.
+The default mode for FLOSS is to extract the following string types from an executable file:
-This mode does not extract the static strings; see `-a` fo extracting all strings.
+- static ASCII and UTF16LE strings
+- obfuscated strings
+- stackstrings

+By default FLOSS uses a minimum string length of four.

     floss.exe malware.bin

-### Extract static strings (`-a`)

-You can also extract the static strings from a binary file using the flags `-a` or `--all-strings`.
-In this mode, FLOSS will print _both_ static and decoded strings.
+### Disable string type extraction (`--no-<STRING-TYPE>-strings`)

 When FLOSS searches for static strings, it looks for human-readable ASCII and UTF-16 strings across the entire binary contents of the file.
-This means you may be able to replace `strings.exe` with FLOSS in your analysis workflow
+This means you may be able to replace `strings.exe` with FLOSS in your analysis workflow.
+However, you may disable the extraction of static strings via the `--no-static-strings` switch.

+    floss.exe --no-static-strings malware.bin

+Analogous, you can disable the extraction of obfuscated strings or stackstrings.

-    floss.exe -a malware.bin
+    floss.exe --no-decoded-strings malware.bin
-    floss.exe --all-strings malware.bin
+    floss.exe --no-stack-strings malware.bin

 ### Quiet mode (`-q`)